LiterallyUnknown/Glide64-2-Github/README.md

 zlib
 Read GlideHQ/Makefile.vc8

-Glitch64: Compile using at least Visual Studio 2005.
+Glitch64: Compile using at least Visual Studio 2019.

-Glide64: Assuming you have Visual Studio 2005 and downloaded and added wxWidgets to Environment Variable, simply build the project using Visual Studio. "n64Glide.sln"
+Glide64: Assuming you have Visual Studio 2019 and downloaded and added wxWidgets to Environment Variable, simply build the project using Visual Studio. "n64Glide.sln"

 GlideHQ: Assuming you have all the Prerequisites, even the optionals, then from the GlideHQ folder, simply type in cmd: "make -f Makefile.vc8", without quotation marks.
 _________________________________________________________________________________________________________________________________________________________________________
+Installing:
+PREREQUISITES: An N64 Emulator with a plugins folder.

+Place the files generated from Build into Plugins folder.